tijanavuk/SpaCenter/README.md

 Key Features:

+Windows Presentation Foundation was used to develop the application.

 Client-Server Architecture: The application operates using a client-server model.

 Socket Communication: To ensure robust and secure communication, the application employs socket technology.
 Sockets facilitate the efficient exchange of information between the client and server parts of the program, enabling real-time updates and notifications.